-2.2 Standards, interpretations and amendments to published approved accounting standards, that are effective in the current year:
+2.2 Standards, interpretations and amendments to published approved accounting standards, as adopted in Pakistan that are effective in the current period:

-The following standards and amendments to standards have been published and are mandatory for the fund accounting period beginning on or after July 1, 2012:
+The following standards and amendments to standards have been published and are mandatory for accounting periods beginning on or after July 1, 2012:

-IAS 1, 'Financial statement presentation'.
+- a) IAS 1, 'Financial statement presentation' (effective July 1, 2012).
 The main change resulting from these amendments is a requirement for entities to group items presented in 'other comprehensive income' (OCI) on the basis of whether they are potentially reclassifiable to profit or loss subsequently (reclassification adjustments).
-The amendments do not address which items are presented in OCI.
-The amendments do not have any effect on the Fund's financial statements.
+The amendment will not have any significant effect on the Fund's financial statements. - b) IAS 32, 'Financial instruments: Presentation', (effective January 1, 2014).
+This amendment clarifies some of the requirements for offsetting financial assets and financial liabilities on the balance sheet.
+The management of the Fund is in the process of assessing the impact of this amendment on the Fund's financial statements.

-There are other new and amended standards and interpretations that are mandatory for accounting periods beginning on or after July 1, 2012 but are considered not to be relevant or do not have any significant effect on the Funds operations and are therefore not detailed in these financial statements.
+There are other new and amended standards and interpretations that are mandatory for accounting periods beginning on or after July 1, 2012 but are considered not to be relevant or do not have any significant effect on the Fund's operations and are therefore not detailed in these financial statements.